akonecki/CodingProjects/ctci/iteration1/chapter5/README.md

   - 0xA (1010) & 0x5 (0101)
 - use the mask of the odd to pull out bits that will be used to become even and then shift
 - use the mask of the even to pull out bits that will be used to become odd and then shift

+#### Problem Issues
+- Need to remember to use bit-masks to eliminate the need to iterate.

+#### Problem Solution
+- Solution exactly matches.